 As much as possible, visit colleges that interest you.
 When you visit, be sure to ask the important questions: “Do I feel safe here?”
 “Can I call it 'home' for four years?”
 “Will I grow, mature, and learn here?”
 Visiting tells you far more than a website or brochure.

-As important as researching colleges is, don’t forget: they will ask for your high school transcript.
+College research is important, but don’t forget: they will ask for your high school transcript.
 So study hard, pay attention in class, and finish strong.
-Your admissions counselor will thank you.

-To see what PHC’s application process looks like, click on the button below!
+To view the PHC application process, click on the button below: